 Appropriately Uses Anti-Psychotic Medication

-This datapoint is an indication of the percentage of long-term residents who were given antipsychotic medication.
-Excessive reliance on these medications may mean a facility is using these drugs to control patient behavior in situations where such medications aren't medically indicated.
-Nevertheless, some nursing homes may need to rely on these medications due to having more residents with Alzheimer's or other dementias.
+This is a measure of the percent of long-term care residents who are administered antipsychotic medication.
+Excessive reliance on these medications may suggest that a facility is using these medications to control patient behavior in scenarios where such drugs are not medically required.
+Nevertheless, some facilities need to rely on these medications due to having more patients suffering from Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication